-2. Redesign
+2. Crisis Response System Redesign

-- a) Phase One: - Eliminate the need for advance medical clearance prior to admission into facility-based crisis services and the Detox Center; - ii.
-Place the responsibility, on these same crisis facilities, for the placement in and transport to, an appropriate higher level of care; and - iii.
-Remove "gate-keeping" responsibilities by Journey Mental Health for voluntary admissions into the CTC b) Phase Two:
+- a) Eliminate the need for advance medical clearance prior to admission into the CTC & any facility-based crisis services & the Detox Center; - b) Place the responsibility, on these same crisis facilities, for the placement in and transport to, an appropriate higher level of care; - c) Remove any "gate-keeping" responsibilities by Journey Mental Health Center for voluntary & involuntary admissions into the CTC, but maintain Journey's responsibilities for processing civil commitments; - d) Serve more residents experiencing a behavioral health crisis in their natural environments; & - e) Designate the Crisis Triage Center (CTC) as the "no wrong door" to crisis care.